Innovate. Accelerate. Win.

 - Decrease CT log disqualification impact.
 Certificate Transparency (CT) log disqualifications occur when a certificate doesn't contain at least three Signed Certificates Timestamps (SCTs) from three independent logs.
 If a certificate doesn't contain those three SCTs, then it won't be CT qualified and will therefore be rejected by the browser.
 Like the situation with revocation, shorter-lived certificates will decrease the impact if this situation happens.

 But the issues go beyond public-facing certificates.
 We know that the lifespans of certificates issued by private CAs on internal networks are also getting shorter, sometimes to just hours or minutes driven by DevOps, cloud, cloud native and more.
 Like it or not, TLS certificates with shorter lifespans are already a factor in most networks.
-Whether it’s to keep up with the pace of internal teams, or to prepare for what will likely soon be shorter public-facing certificates, now is the time to start automating the management of these important machine identities.
+Whether it’s to keep up with the pace of internal teams, or to prepare for what will likely soon be shorter public-facing certificates, now is the time to automate the management of these important machine identities.

 Moving from manual to automated certificate management